puru02/django-anymail/docs/esps/mailjet.rst

-To use Mailjet features not directly supported by Anymail, you can set a message's :attr:`~anymail.message.AnymailMessage.esp_extra` to a `dict` of Mailjet's `Send API message json properties`_.
+To use Mailjet features not directly supported by Anymail, you can set a message's :attr:`~anymail.message.AnymailMessage.esp_extra` to a `dict` of Mailjet's `Send API body parameters`_.
-Your :attr:`esp_extra` dict will be merged into each of the ``Messages`` JSON objects Anymail has constructed for the send, with `esp_extra` having precedence in conflicts.
+Your :attr:`esp_extra` dict will be deeply merged into the Mailjet API payload, with `esp_extra` having precedence in conflicts.

+(Note that it's *not* possible to merge into the ``"Messages"`` key;
+any value you supply would override ``"Messages"`` completely.
+Use ``"Globals"`` for options to apply to all messages.)

 Example:

     .. code-block:: python

         message.esp_extra = {
-            # Some Mailjet v3.1 Send API message options:
+            # Most "Messages" options can be included under Globals:
+            "Globals": {
-            "Priority": 3,  # Use Mailjet critically-high priority queue "CustomID": my_event_tracking_id,
+              "Priority": 3,  # Use Mailjet critically-high priority queue "TemplateErrorReporting": {"Email": "dev+mailtemplatebug@example.com"},
-            "TemplateErrorReporting": "dev+mailtemplatebug@example.com",
+            },
+            # A few options must be at the root:
+            "SandboxMode": True,
+            "AdvanceErrorHandling": True,
+            # *Don't* try to set Messages:
+            # "Messages": [... this would override *all* recipients, not be merged ...]
         }

 (You can also set `"esp_extra"` in Anymail's :ref:`global send defaults <send-defaults>` to apply it to all messages.)

-.. _Send API message json properties:
+.. _Send API body parameters:
    https://dev.mailjet.com/email/reference/send-emails#v3_1_post_send